What is Security Automation? A Comprehensive Guide for Modern SOCs

 Security Automation vs. Security Orchestration and SOAR

 Security orchestration was intended to create a more streamlined workflow when connecting multiple tools and processes for security teams to act with greater efficiency and confidence.
-With SOAR, we all know this didn’t happen
+We all know this didn’t happen (See: SOAR is Dead Manifesto).

 SOAR platforms are slow, rigid, and don’t actually speed up processes for SOC teams.
-With limited integrations, outdated technology, and running on a single server, legacy SOAR hinders security teams’ ability to detect and respond to threats across environments — in fact, Gartner called SOAR an ‘obsolete’ technology that is being replaced by security workflow automation.
+With limited integrations, outdated technology, and running on a single server, legacy SOAR hinders security teams’ ability to detect and respond to threats across environments.
+SOARs were a foundational tool for many SOC teams but are rapidly being replaced by security automation.

-SOAR was built to automate security processes, but it’s slow, complex, and requires extensive coding.
-Security Hyperautomation is the next evolution, eliminating inefficiencies with AI and no-code workflow automation.
-Here’s how they compare:
+SOAR was built to automate security workflows, but it’s slow, complex, and requires extensive coding.
+Security Hyperautomation is the next evolution, eliminating inefficiencies with AI and no-code automation.
+Here’s how they compare.

 Security HyperautomationSOAR